Best Spices for Soup: Top 10 Must-Haves for Flavorful Soups (2025 Guide)

 Spice rack featuring cumin, paprika, turmeric, fennel seeds, and bay leaves

-• Whole spices (like cardamom, star anise): Toast them first in oil or fat before adding liquid.
+• Whole spices (cardamom, star anise): Toast in oil before adding liquid to release essential oils.

 Unexpected Additions That Elevate Your Soup

-• Lemon Zest – Brightens up creamy soups like potato or cauliflower.
+• Lemon Zest – 1 tsp grated into creamy potato or cauliflower soup for bright acidity.

-• Cinnamon Stick – Used in Middle Eastern lentil soups for a warm, aromatic twist.
+• Cinnamon Stick – 1-inch piece in lentil or bean soups for warm, aromatic notes (remove before serving).

 Thai Lemongrass, galangal, kaffir lime leaves Tom Kha Gai (coconut chicken soup)